 This watch has a lot of excellent reviews, with many users praising its simplicity and elegance, as well as its superb timekeeping.
 The leather strap is the one feature that is commonly discussed—a lot of users point out its softness and comfort (the one with this strap is the 96C131 model).

 Bulova Men’s Curv Chronograph

 Like what we discussed in the introduction, Bulova is a brand that focuses on both design and innovation.
 One of the more recent technologies developed by the brand is the Bulova Curv, the world’s first curved chronograph movement.

 This line has more than a dozen models.
 The one that we’d like to highlight is the Curv 98A162, a 44mm five-hand chronograph made with a titanium and stainless steel case, a dark grey dial, and rose gold-tone accents.
-This has water resistance to 30m, an exhibition screw-back case, and a curved sapphire glass that has a black metallization on the outer crystal.
+This has water resistance to 30m, an exhibition screw-back case, and a curved sapphire glass with a black metallization on the outer crystal.

 Bulova Men’s Chronograph C Archive Series 96K101

 This is for those looking for a retro-looking watch—The Bulova Chronograph C is a Bulova classic watch that has recently been reissued and is one of the brand’s most iconic timepieces.
 Released in 1970, this is also known as the “Stars & Stripes” watch.

 The look is undeniably unique, with its striking hands with the red tips and a navy blue dial on a stainless steel case and mesh bracelet.
 This 46mm watch has an anti-reflective domed sapphire crystal, a six-hand chronograph with subdials, hours/minutes tracks, and a tachymeter scale.